-Our Strategic Plan - "Coleg Cambria Strategic Plan 2020 - 2025" was approved by the Governing Body for the period 1 August 2020 to 31 July 2025.
+Our Strategic Plan - the Governing Body approved "Coleg Cambria Strategic Plan 2020 - 2025" for the period 1 August 2020 to 31 July 2025.
 The plan succinctly sets our ambition in terms of our commitments, our culture and strategic aims.
 Progress on the plan and its associated annual operating plans is regularly scrutinised by the Board.